enzaimz/c_made_easy/README.md

   <h4 align="center">A Flutter-based Android App</h4>
 </p>

-This app is a complete free handbook of Basics of C Programming language which covers important topics, notes & programs on the course.
+This app is a complete free handbook for learning Basics of C Programming language which covers important topics, notes & programs on the course.
 Download the App as a reference material for Computer Science, Software Engineering programs & Degree courses.

-C programming is a powerful general-purpose language.
-If you are new to programming then C Programming is the best language to start your programming journey.
-In practical C programming is used in Embedded Systems, Systems Programming, Graphic Packages.
+C language is a powerful general-purpose programming language.
+If you are new to programming then C language is the best language to start your programming journey.
+In practical, C programming language is used in Embedded Systems, Systems Programming, Graphic Packages.

 ## Features
-  - Android (iOS Coming Soon)
+  - Android (iOS Coming Soon).
-  - Contains all basic concepts of 'C' programming language (C Language).
+  - Contains all basic concepts of 'C' programming language.
-  - C programs with comments for better understanding
+  - C programs with comments for better understanding.
-  - Very smooth User Interface
+  - Very smooth User Interface.
-  - Beautiful UI with multiple themes(Coming Soon)
+  - Beautiful UI with multiple themes(Coming Soon).

-  ### Show some :heart: and star the repo to support the project
+  ### Show some :heart: and :star: the repo to support the project.

   ### Screenshots